Skip to main content

 The federal Section 8 housing program was designed to allow very low income families, the elderly, and the disabled to find rental properties within their financial means on the private market, and, in the Golden State, the program is administered by the California Public Housing Authority.

-In order to help allay the state's housing crisis, California implemented Senate Bill 329, authored by Los Angeles Democratic State Senator Holly Mitchell and signed into law by Governor Gavin Newsom, at the beginning of 2020 to require landlords and property management companies to accept Section 8 housing vouchers as an income source from applicants.
+To address California's housing shortage, California implemented Senate Bill 329, authored by Los Angeles Democratic State Senator Holly Mitchell and signed into law by Governor Gavin Newsom, at the beginning of 2020 to require landlords and property management companies to accept Section 8 housing vouchers as an income source from applicants.

 Nationwide, some 2.1 million renters live in Section 8 housing, either the renter-based Housing Choice voucher program or project-based Section 8 housing, in which owners set aside all units for Section 8 residents in return for guaranteed payments from the federal government.